Most Famous Logos with a Penguin

 The Little Penguin

 Australian wine brand The Little Penguin draws inspiration from the smallest penguin on the planet, which lives on Australia’s southeastern shores, amid vineyards and ocean waves.
-Like the wines, the elegant bird on the company’s logo conveys a sense of ease and relaxation.
+As with the wines, the elegant bird in the company’s logo conveys a sense of ease and relaxation.
 The area where the bird lives features a mild climate and rich soil, enabling the brand to produce wines noted for their smooth taste and vibrant aroma.
 The penguin symbolizes friendliness and openness, inviting everyone to a pleasant, easygoing introduction to Australian wines.

 McVitie’s Penguin